Table of Contents

 By monitoring interface statistics, administrators can identify interfaces experiencing high utilization, detect packet loss or errors, and take corrective actions to optimize network performance and prevent disruptions.

-CPU and memory utilization are crucial metrics to monitor the resource usage of network devices.
+CPU usage and memory utilization are crucial metrics to monitor the resource usage of network devices.
 SNMP performance monitoring enables administrators to collect data on CPU utilization, memory usage, and other resource-related metrics.

 Monitoring these parameters helps administrators identify devices experiencing high resource utilization, detect potential performance bottlenecks, and optimize resource allocation.